 The Company is subject to a variety of financial covenants under its secured financing agreements.
-The following represent the most restrictive financial covenants across its secured financing agreements:
+The following represent the most restrictive financial covenants across the agreements as of December 31, 2022:

 - Unrestricted cash cannot be less than the greater of \$30.0 million and 5.0% of recourse indebtedness.
-As of December 31, 2023, the Company's unrestricted cash was \$188.4 million, while 5.0% of the Company's recourse indebtedness was \$15.6 million. - Tangible net worth must be greater than the sum of (i) \$816.9 million and (ii) 75.0% of net cash proceeds of the Company's equity issuances after August 3, 2023.
-As the Company has not had any equity issuances after August 3, 2023, tangible net worth must be greater than \$816.9 million.
-As of December 31, 2023, the Company's tangible net worth was \$1.0 billion. - Target asset leverage ratio cannot exceed 77.5% and total leverage ratio cannot exceed 80.0%.
-As of December 31, 2023, the Company's target asset leverage ratio was 71.8% and the Company's total leverage ratio was 66.6%. - Minimum interest coverage of no less than 1.3:1.0 through June 30, 2024.
-As of December 31, 2023, the Company's minimum interest coverage was 1.5:1.0.
-Subsequent to June 30, 2024, the Company will be required to maintain minimum interest coverage of no less than 1.4:1.0.
+As of December 31, 2022, the Company's unrestricted cash was \$133.1 million, while 5.0% of the Company's recourse indebtedness was \$23.7 million. - Tangible net worth must be greater than the sum of (i)75.0% of the Company's tangible net worth as of June 28, 2017, and (ii)75.0% of net cash proceeds of the Company's equity issuances after June 28, 2017, which calculates to \$931.7 million.
+As of December 31, 2022, the Company's tangible net worth was \$1.1 billion. - Target asset leverage ratio cannot exceed 77.5% and total leverage ratio cannot exceed 80.0%.
+As of December 31, 2022, the Company's target asset leverage ratio was 68.5% and the Company's total leverage ratio was 69.7%. - Minimum interest coverage of no less than 1.5:1.0.
+As of December 31, 2022, the Company's minimum interest coverage was 1.7:1.0.

 The Company may also be subject to additional financial covenants in connection with various other agreements it enters into in the normal course of its business.
-The Company was in compliance with all of its financial covenants as of December 31, 2023, and December 31, 2022, and intends to continue to operate in a manner which complies with all of its financial covenants.
+The Company was in compliance with all of its financial covenants as of December 31, 2022, and December 31, 2021, and intends to continue to operate in a manner which complies with all of its financial covenants.

-Note 7.
+Note 6.
 Convertible Senior Notes

-In October 2018, the Company closed an underwritten public offering of \$131.6 million aggregate principal amount of convertible senior notes due October 1, 2023, or the convertible notes.
-The convertible notes were unsecured, paid interest semiannually at a rate of 6.375% per annum and were convertible at the option of the holder into shares of the Company's common stock.
+In December 2017 and January 2018, the Company privately placed \$143.8 million of convertible senior notes due 2022.
+The net proceeds from the offering were approximately \$139.5 million after deducting underwriting discounts and expenses.
+The notes were unsecured, paid interest semiannually at a rate of 6.625% per annum and were convertible at the option of the holder into shares of the Company's common stock.
+The notes matured and were redeemed in full on December 1, 2022.
+As of December 31, 2022, no 5.625% convertible senior notes remained outstanding.